guokai8/mml_learning/chapter-02.md

 ## Learning Objectives

 After reading this chapter, you should be able to:
-- Understand the mathematical foundations of multimodal learning
+- Understand mathematical foundations of embeddings
-- Explain feature representation and embedding concepts
+- Calculate and interpret similarity metrics
-- Describe similarity metrics used in multimodal systems
+- Recognize good vs. poor embedding properties
-- Understand modality normalization
+- Handle multimodal feature combinations correctly
-- Apply fundamental concepts to real problems
+- Avoid common pitfalls in cross-modal comparison

 ## 2.1 Mathematical Foundations